-\textit{TCI Function Construction} - In Fig.~\ref{fig:TCI3D} we use the TCI algorithm to build representations of the trivariate gaussian probability density function $f(\mathbf{r}) \propto \exp( - (\mathbf{r} - \bm{\mu})^{T} M^{-1} (\mathbf{r} - \bm{\mu}))$ where $\mathbf{r} = (x,y,z)$, $\bm{\mu} = (\mu_{x}, \mu_{y}, \mu_{z})$ is the mean vector, and $M$ is a covariance matrix which we sample from the Lewandowski-Kurowicka-Joe (LKJ) distribution with shape parameter $\eta = 50$ \cite{Lewandoski2009}, which controls the weight of the off-diagonal correlations.
 We compare results from the TCI algorithm when varying the maximum allowed bond dimension for different tree tensor networks: two tensor trains with commonly used digit orderings (sequential and interleaved) for multi-dimensional functions and a comb tree tensor network consisting of sequentially ordered tensor trains (CTTN - Seq) coupled by their most significant digit.

 Similarly to our results for random plane waves we find that for all covariance matrices we sample, the comb tree systematically outperforms the tensor trains.
 Firstly, for a fixed memory cost it achieves orders of magnitude lower error $\epsilon$ than the tensor trains (see Fig. \ref{fig:TCI3D}b).
 Moreover, the variance in the error vs memory curves is much lower than for the quantics tensor train with an interleaved ordering, indicating it is a much more effective and consistent ansatz.
 The variance for the QTT with sequential ordering is also very low, but the errors are drastically worse than the other two ansatzes (we are unable to converge the error to below $\epsilon \sim 10^{-2}$ for any of the covariance matrices sampled).
 This low variance is therefore just an indicator that the ansatz is consistently poor.